prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/providers.md

 ## Dependencies

 Often, providers may depend on other providers, such as a `CombatProvider` requiring the player's `CharacterProvider`.
-Oh my Prvd lets you use providers through dependency injection.
+Prvd 'M Wrong lets you use providers through dependency injection.

 First, create a file for a new `MathProvider` with the following: